Rebecca922/Rebecca922/README.md

 ✍🏼 As a previous manager and leader, I am mastered in operational, manageral and leadership fields.

-🌱 As a computer science major graduate student at University of South Carolina, I am currently studying Python, Java, Tableau, R and MySQL as well.
+🌱 As a computer science major graduate student at University of South Carolina, I am currently studying Python, Java, Tableau, R, HTML and MySQL as well.

 ✨Skillsets✨: